zarusz/SlimMessageBus/docs/serialization.md

 });
 ```

-> The serializer will be a singleton used across all the concurently running tasks of producing and consuming messages in a given bus instance.
+> The serializer will be a singleton used across all the concurrently running tasks of producing and consuming messages in a given bus instance.
 The serializers are designed, so that they are Thread-safe.

 ## Json (Newtonsoft.Json)